FAIMS/Fieldmark-Documentation/docs/intermediate/notebook-creation.md

-(intermediate/notebook-creation)=
-# Notebook Creation

-How to create and customise electronic notebooks with Fieldmark

-## About Fieldmark Notebooks
+# About Fieldmark Notebooks

-### Understanding the parts of a Notebook
+## Understanding the parts of a Notebook

 A Fieldmark notebook is comprised of Forms which can be divided into Sections.
 Every Notebook must have at least one Field or Component, on one Section, on one Form.

-### Notebook Status
+## Notebook Status

 Published notebooks (that are shared with other uses and ready for synchronisation) are green in colour.
 Draft notebooks that appear on your local device only are orange.